Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 If your having trouble downloading updates you can enable logging to help figure out what the problem is.

-Checking the Status of the Services
+Step 4: Check the Status of the Services

 At this point HAVP should be up and running.
 I like to check the status just to make sure all of the services started and the definition file was downloaded.
 On the HAVP general page you should see green arrows next to both the proxy service and the antivirus server.